brevzin/cpp_proposals/xxxx_cbegin/cbegin.md

 ## Better Algorithms for `std::ranges::cbegin` and `std::ranges::end`

 `std::ranges::cbegin` today ([range.access.cbegin]{.sref}) unconditionally calls `std::ranges::begin`.
-Similar `std::cbegin` today ([iterator.range]{.sref}) unconditionally calls `std::begin`.
+Similarly, `std::cbegin` today ([iterator.range]{.sref}) unconditionally calls `std::begin`.
 The status quo in the library is that nothing anywhere invokes _member_ `cbegin`.
 The goal is to provide a constant iterator version of `begin()` &mdash; we have not had a customization point for this facility in the past and we can achieve this goal without having to add a customization point for the future.

 With the above pieces, we implement a `ranges::cbegin` and `ranges::end` to ensure that we get a constant iterator (see full implementation [@const-impl], complete with many tests):